pablosr11/mentes-voice-journal/readme.md

 - asyncstorage vs https://rnfirebase.io -> keep things simpler and think about online integration later.
 - local device ID -> once auth is introduced we can group local ids against email/id (in case of multiple devices etc. )
+- soft delete + on demand deletion. every entry has isDeleted flag. and a delete button

 ## questions/doubts/to-think